danieljordanviray/danieljordanviray.github.io/_posts/2025-09-25-Training-an-AI-Model-to-Detect-Emotions-from-Images.md

-### AI - Training an AI Model to Detect Emotions from Images
+### Training an AI Model to Detect Emotions from Pictures of Faces

 ### Abstract / Summary